SDK releases

 Add a section to your SDK's README explaining that releases are semi-automatic and link to the #approvals-client-libraries Slack channel where approval requests are posted.

-Make sure the repository includes the following labels, they're used to trigger new releases:
+Make sure the repository includes the release label, it's used to trigger new releases.

 Triggering a release

-Once set up, releases are triggered by having a release label added to the PR alongside a matching bump-* tag.
-Once a PR is merged, the environment workflow will kick up and someone from the @PostHog/group-client-libraries team will have to approve it on #approval-support-libraries.
+Once set up, releases are triggered by having a release label added to the PR alongside a changesets(or matching bump-* tag).
+Once a PR is merged, the environment workflow will kick up and someone from the @PostHog/client-libraries-approvers team will have to approve it on #approval-support-libraries.